 Adam Wolfer, Chemistry Instructor

-November 20: The Monsters Among Us: Psychopaths, Predators and Pedophiles
+November 20: The Monsters Among Us: Narcissists, Predators and Psychopaths, Oh my!

 Michael Strayer, Psychology Instructor